mzurzolo/STBS/Python/Projects/project1/README.md

 #### Exercises:
 * Change the color and line style of the graphs
-* Add a titles and axis labels
+* Add a title and axis labels
 * Replace inputs/data.csv with your own data.
 You can create a table in Excel (or Google Sheets) and export it as a csv.

 #### Resources for the exercises: